cas-bigdatalab/piflow/README.md

     docker images

   - run a container with  piflow imageID ， all services run automatically
-    docker run --name piflow-v0.6 -it [imageID]
+    docker run --name piflow -it [imageID]

   - please visit "containerip:6001", it may take a while

-  - if somethings goes wrong,  all the application are in /opt  folder，
+  - if somethings goes wrong,  all the application are in /opt  folder

+  - You can use port mapping to access piflow on the host docker run --name piflow -it [imageID] -p 6001:6001 -p 6002:6002 please visit 'host:6001'

 ## use-interface
 - `Login`: